-- Mangos are a year-round source of the naturally sweet, refreshing taste of the tropics. - Mangos contain more than 20 different vitamins mangos contain from that 2 of fector and and minerals, are a good source of dietary fiber, and are an excellent source of vitamins C and A, both important antioxidant nutrients. - To determine ripeness, squeeze the mango gently.
-A ripe mango should give slightly, but not be too soft. - To ripen firm mangos, store at room temperature.
-They will continue to ripen and become sweeter and softer over several days. - Once ripe, store mangos in the refrigerator for up to five days. - Learn more about this tantalizing tropical treat at www.mango.org.
+- Mangos are a year-round source of the naturally sweet, refreshing taste of the tropics. - Mangos contain more than 20 different vitamins and minerals, are a good source of dietary fiber, and are an excellent source of vitamins C and A, both - To determine ripeness, squeeze the mango gently.
+A ripe mango should give slightly, but not be too soft.